40 Of 230

 The phrase "40 of 230" inherently represents a part (40) out of a whole (230).
 Let's explore how this can be represented using fractions, ratios, and percentages:

 1. Fraction: The simplest representation is a fraction: 40/230.
 This fraction can be simplified by finding the greatest common divisor (GCD) of 40 and 230.
 The GCD of 40 and 230 is 10.
-Therefore, we can simplify the fraction by dividing both the numerator and the denominator by 10:
+So, we can simplify the fraction by dividing both the numerator and the denominator by 10:

 40/230 = (40 ÷ 10) / (230 ÷ 10) = 4/23